2. Pick particles with crYOLO#

 The output of this command is quite long, so set mute=True

-to hide it (it will still appear in the job’s stream log).
+to hide it (it will still appear in the job’s Event log).

 Use the checkpoint_line_pattern

-flag new training epoch lines as the beginning of a checkpoint in the stream log.
+flag new training epoch lines as the beginning of a checkpoint in the Event log.

 job.subprocess(